WTW93: Everyone Is a Complete Idiot Except Bill Maher

 And it could be that what he's talking about, where we'd segregate sports by hormones, it could be that that makes very little difference.

-Like maybe that moves like one person from women to men's and like one person from men's to women, you know, like that could be what Neil's saying, and he would not disagree with the idea that an NBA team is gonna beat a WNBA team.
+Like maybe that moves like one person from women to men's and like one person from men's to women.

-Like that's Bill has just decided that Neil believes that and he doesn't.
+Like that's Bill has just decided that Neil believes that and he doesn't like he hasn't said he believes that.

 So weird.

-Just It just brings up the absurdity.
+It just brings up the absurdity.

 These people are obsessed with the dumbest fucking shit.

-You protect and and respect people who do not fit into it.
+Protect and respect people who do not fit into it.

 Let's segregate society between dark-skinned people and light-skinned people.

-It's because that nature made it that way, and that's how it is.
+It's because that nature made it that way and that's how it is.

 So nature did make it that way.

-You are and it's not segregating.
+And it's not segregating.

-Well, there was a segregating anything.
+Well, there was a time.

 Right.

-Now I will say that Neil jumping to this being the same as you know, scientific racism and segregation is a bit of a jump.
+Now, I will say that Neil jumping to this being the same as, you know, scientific racism and segregation is a bit of a jump.

-I mean, I think it's a little justifiable, but I I don't know if that's like entirely fair when it comes to just men and women's sports.
+I mean, I think it's a little justifiable, but I don't know if that's like entirely fair when it comes to just men and women's sports.

-Literally, I mean, I just googled it.
+Literally, I mean, I just Googled it.

 There's no Olympic sport where women beat men records-wise, where like any of the records by women are higher.